There are so many types of wine—white, red, rose, Champagne—how do you choose the best wine to serve at your wedding? Check out the Zola guide here.

-Whether it be Cote du Rhone at the rehearsal dinner or a Champagne toast at the reception, there’s a perfect wine for your wedding day.
+Wine drinkers, rejoice!
+Whether it be Cote du Rhone at the rehearsal dinner or a champagne toast at the reception, there’s a perfect bottle of wine (or three) for your wedding day.
 While there is a lot of wisdom and guidance out there about fine wine, the most important thing is that the wine is part of the celebration, so don’t get too caught up in discussions of traditional pairings or rules.
-At the end of the day, the best wine to serve at your wedding is a wine that you and your guests will enjoy drinking.
+At the end of the day, the best wine to serve at your wedding is a wine that you and your guests will enjoy drinking

-The wine on offer should enhance your chosen menu.
+Your wine selection should enhance your chosen wedding menu.
 We’ve all heard the wisdom that red wine goes with red meat, while white wine goes with chicken and fish.
 That’s not always true; there are many red wines and white wines that pair very well with all sorts of meals, so don’t feel bound by old-school convention.
 At the end of the day, you want to be drinking wine you enjoy.

 At a minimum, you should have one red and one white wine.
 You want each of these to be wines that work in a variety of contexts.
 Think something like a sauvignon blanc or a pinot noir.
 These are more mild white and red wines that won’t overpower the flavors of the hors d'oeuvres or food you are serving.

-If you plan to have a variety of wine options, then you can offer wines with more distinctive tastes, like merlot or chardonnay, during the appetizers or cocktail hour as well.
+If you plan to have a variety of wine options, then you can offer wines with more versatile and distinctive tastes, like merlot or chardonnay, during the appetizers or cocktail hour, as well.
 Then, during the wedding reception, you can do a cabernet sauvignon or a pinot gris to have a wide selection for any wine lover.

 If you can swing it, try to choose your wines at the same time that you choose your menu.
-You could even taste how different wines go with different dishes.
+You could even taste how a glass of wine goes with different dishes.
 Otherwise, for the few months before placing your order, pay attention to different types of wines.
-Maybe buy a bottle of something you don’t usually drink to see how it tastes.
-If you have a go-to favorite wine, then try drinking it with the type of entree at your wedding and see if you like the pair.
+Maybe buy a bottle of wine you don’t usually drink to see how it tastes.
+If you have a go-to favorite wine, then try drinking it with the type of entrée you’ll have at your wedding and see if you like the pair.
 There’s a lot of wine out there, so don’t be afraid to experiment.

 Nobody wants to run out of wine at their wedding.
 That said, you also don’t want to lug multiple unopened cases of wine home that night either.